opnfv/onosfw/docs/Colorado/configguide/config-for-installer.rst

 ===========================================================================================================
-OPNFV config guide instructions for the Brahmaputra release of OPNFV when using installers to deploy onosfw
+OPNFV config guide instructions for the Colorado release of OPNFV when using installers to deploy onosfw
 ===========================================================================================================

 .. contents:: Table of Contents